lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Reptiles are known for usually giving birth via egg-laying (oviparity), but there is evidence that some snakes and lizards (order *Squamata*) transitioned to giving live birth (viviparity) independently and recently.
 A 'transitional form' between these two modes is 'lecithotrophic viviparity', where the egg and yolk is retained and held wholly within the mother.

-While observing a population of *Zootoca vivipara* in the Alps, reproductive isolation was found between these two subgroups, and attempts at producing hybrids in the lab led to embryonic malformations.
+While observing a population of the lizard *Zootoca vivipara* in the Alps, reproductive isolation was found between these two subgroups, and attempts at producing hybrids in the lab led to embryonic malformations.
 Sometimes, the viviparous group would even give birth to two live young and one egg within the same litter of three.
 The oviparous group is now confined to the range spanning northern Spain and southern France (the Pyrenees), while the viviparous lizards extend across most of Europe.
+This represents an example of speciation with complete reproductive isolation, together with the gain of a complex new function (viviparity) to boot.

 Sources: [here](https://www.researchgate.net/publication/233720256_Squamate_reptiles_as_model_organisms_for_the_evolution_of_viviparity) (paper), [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC4806899/) (paper) and [here](https://www.youtube.com/watch?v=t1xy9XaEaeo) (video).